 - Additional apple slices, optional

-- Mix first five ingredients.
+- Mix first 5 ingredients.
 Place apples, onion, celery and cider in a 5-qt. slow cooker; top with roast.
 Sprinkle roast with seasoning mixture.
-Cook, covered, on low until tender, 8-10 hours.
+Cook, covered, on low until tender, 6-8 hours.

-Remove roast; shred with two forks.
+- Remove roast; shred with 2 forks.
 Skim fat from cooking juices.
 Mix cornstarch and water; stir into cooking juices.
-Cook, covered, on high until thickened, 10-15 minutes.
-Stir in pork; serve on buns.
+Cook, covered, on high until thickened, 10-15 minutes; stir in pork.
+Serve on buns.
 If desired, top with apple slices.

 Freeze option: Freeze cooled meat mixture in freezer containers.
 To use, partially thaw in refrigerator overnight.
-Heat through in a saucepan, stirring occasionally and adding a little broth or water if necessary.
-Yield: 12 servings.
+Heat through in a saucepan, stirring occasionally; add a little broth or water if necessary.